Working papers

 Even if carbon removal projects are temporary, they may still avoid or delay certain tipping points.
 This will depend on what triggers the tipping point, peak temperature, warming speed or duration of warming.
 Carbon removal may also enable certain technologies such as CCS to become cheaper over time.

-Dietz S., Seshadri A., Venmans F. The dynamics of cooling the earth with negative net emissions.
+Boganov A., Venmans F. The effect of the EU ETS on emissions.